 - Coat a large skillet with oil spray, and heat to medium high.
 Add the sausage to the pan, cook about 5 minutes, turning occasionally to brown the sausage.
 Remove the sausage and set aside for later.

-- Add 2 tbsp olive oil in the skillet, then stir in onions.
+- Add 2 tablespoon olive oil in the skillet, then stir in onions.
 Sauté the onions 10 minutes until they have softened and begun to caramelize.
 Add the garlic, cook for another minute.

 - Start boiling water for the pasta at this time.